Want to make sure you’re not making WordPress SEO mistakes on your site?

 - And more

-As we go down our list of SEO mistakes, we’ll be suggesting AIOSEO more in a few key spots.
+As we go down our list of common SEO mistakes, we’ll be suggesting AIOSEO in a few more key spots.
+It’s simply an amazing WordPress SEO plugin that does wonders to keep your site free of SEO errors.

 Setting your site’s time zone is more important than you might think!
 Many WordPress site owners schedule posts ahead of time, and if your time zone doesn’t match the one you’re actually in, that publishing schedule will be all off.

-Google Search Console can give you tons of really valuable SEO data and insights.
-It’s not a tool that you should miss using!
+Google Search Console can give you tons of really valuable technical SEO data and insights.
+It’s not an SEO tool that you should miss using!
 It’s absolutely essential for your WordPress SEO.

 By connecting Google Search Console (which is free) to your WordPress site, you’ll be able to access data like: